turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 In my last tutorial I introduced you to the **next generation** [OysterPack SMART STAKE Pool][1] contract as a getting started guide.
 In this tutorial, we'll be covering the rest of the contract APIs to help validators manage and operate the STAKE Pool contract.
-As a validator, it is fundamental to know your staking pool contract in depth because it is core to your validator business because it impacts your bottom line.
+As a validator, it is fundamental to know your staking pool contract in depth because it is core to your validator business, and it impacts your bottom line.

 > Even though the main target audience are validators, contract developers will also benefit.
 You will learn about OysterPack
 > SMART components and interfaces that you may leverage for your next contract to help you build smarter, faster, and better